-We want to make sure that every flower, plant and spray order by our families, extended family, and friends look their best.
-That is why we only accept flowers the day of the viewing/visitation or if the visitation is an hour prior to service then with arrangements from the florist with the funeral home the day prior to service.
-We can not assure that flowers will look fresh if they are delivered 2 and 3 days prior to this and have seen families and our families get upset when flower are delivered and don't look fresh.
-When delivering on week ends we ask that you call to make sure that the flower room delivery door is open if visitations or services are on Monday.
-All of our local Waynesboro and Perry County Florists, along with our firm have found these few tips to help make sure that the flowers for funerals look the best.
+We want to make sure that every flower, plant and spray ordered by our families, extended families, and friends look their best.
+That is why we only accept flowers the day of the viewing/visitation or if the visitation is an hour prior to service; then with arrangements from the florist with the funeral home the day prior to service.
+We can not assure that flowers will look fresh if they are delivered 2 or 3 days prior to this and have seen families get upset when flowers are delivered and don't look fresh.
+When delivering on weekends, we ask that you call to make sure that the flower room delivery door is open; if visitations or services are on Monday.
+Our local florists, along with our firm have found these few tips to help make sure that the flowers for funerals look the best.
 Thank you for your help in this matter.

-The lighthouse first appeared on Ancient Egypt several Millennia ago, about 1000 B.C. originally, the brick towers with large fires atop them served as beacons to the faithful, guiding them to sites of religious ceremonies.
+The lighthouse first appeared in Ancient Egypt several Millennia ago, about 1000 B.C.
+Originally, the brick towers with large fires atop them served as beacons to the faithful; guiding them to sites of religious ceremonies.

-Like the meaning of the lighthouse, we too feel that it is our task to help guide the families we service through the many rough and hard waters of making funeral or cremation arrangements.
+Like the meaning of the lighthouse, we too feel that it is our task to help guide the families we serve through the many rough and hard waters of making funeral or cremation arrangements.
 It is the job of the directors and staff to help in the guidance of families through these rough waters.
-This is why Mr. Lochstampfor believes strongly that there are no dumb or wrong questions other than the ones never asked.

 CORE and GIFT OF LIFE